dnwldla/OSSProject/Security.md

-## PhishGuard Security Configuration
+### PhishGuard Security Configuration

-We used the GPT API to detect voice phishing through conversations by analyzing the patterns and language used in the dialogue.
-Since the API requires a secret key for authentication, we took extra precautions to keep this sensitive information secure.
-To prevent the secret key from being exposed in version control systems, we added the key file to the .gitignore file.
-This ensures that the key is not tracked or uploaded to any remote repositories, protecting it from unauthorized access while still allowing us to use the API for our project.
+PhishGuard uses the GPT API to detect potential voice phishing by analyzing patterns and specific language in real-time conversations.
+To securely manage the API’s **secret key**—a critical element that must remain confidential—we implemented several protective measures:

+1. **Key Management and Storage**: The API secret key is stored separately in a secure file that is excluded from version control.
+By adding this key file to `.gitignore`, we ensure it is not tracked or accidentally uploaded to any remote repositories, thus reducing the risk of exposure.

+2. **Environment Variable Use**: Instead of hardcoding the secret key directly in our codebase, we utilize environment variables to access the key.
+This prevents accidental exposure within our project files and provides additional security by isolating sensitive information from the main code.

+3. **Access Control and Permissions**: We limit access to the secret key to authorized project members only, ensuring that sensitive information is restricted to those who need it.

+4. **Regular Key Rotation**: To further enhance security, we follow a regular schedule for rotating the API key, reducing the potential impact of any unforeseen vulnerabilities.

+These security practices allow us to leverage the API for real-time phishing detection without compromising the safety of sensitive credentials.
+By adhering to these guidelines, PhishGuard remains secure and resilient against unauthorized access and potential security threats.